-- The area of use shall be completely enclosed by a fence sufficient for screening and appropriately landscaped to be harmonious with surrounding properties.
-All permitted installations shall be kept in a neat and orderly condition so - All permitted installations shall be kept in a neat and orderly condition so as to prevent injury to any single property, any individual, or to the community in general. - 8.
-There shall be no more than one sign oriented to each abutting street identifying the activity. - 9.
-All lighting and lighting used for advertising purposes shall be directed away from surrounding and nearby residential properties by a suitable screen of evergreen shrubs of at least 10 feet in width and 4 feet in height, or a wall at least 6 feet in height above finished grade.
+- 6. The area of use shall be completely enclosed by a fence sufficient for screening and appropriately landscaped to be harmonious with surrounding properties. - 7.
+All permitted installations shall be kept in a neat and orderly condition so as to prevent injury to any single property, any individual, or to the community in general.

+8. There shall be no more than one sign oriented to each abutting street identifying the activity.

+9. All lighting and lighting used for advertising purposes shall be directed away from surrounding and nearby residential properties by a suitable screen of evergreen shrubs of at least 10 feet in width and 4 feet in height, or a wall at least 6 feet in height above finished grade.